cipherdmg/cipherdmg-trading/docs-template/docs/index.md

 it’s attempt to trend as you can’t have a scenario 3 without going scenario 2 first.
 This is known as an outside bar.

-### Other Terminology

-The Motherbar - The bar prior to the inside is typically referred to as a "mother bar".

 ![Scenario1](./img/scenarios/ScenarioTypes.gif)